 6301 Park Office Road College Corner, Ohio 45003Hueston Woods State Park website

 Hueston Woods State Park is in Butler and Preble counties.
-The eastern part of Acton Lake is in Butler County.
-The western part of the lake is in Preble County.
+The southern part of Acton Lake is in Butler County.
+The northern part of the lake is in Preble County.
 (See the state park map for the location of the county line.)
 Please be aware of the location of the county line and submit checklists of birds you see to the appropriate county.